The maximum efficiency of nano heat engines depends on more than temperature: Setup

 One aspect of extracting work $W$ is to bring the battery's initial state $\rho_\textup{W}^0$ to some final state $\rho_\textup{W}^1$ such that $W = \tr(\rho_\textup{W}^1 \hat{H}_\textup{W}) - \tr(\rho_\textup{W}^0 \hat{H}_\textup{W}) > 0$.
 However, a change in energy alone, does not yet correspond to performing work.
 It is implicit in our macroscopic understanding of work that the energy transfer takes place in an ordered form.
-When lifting a weight, we \emph{know} its final position and can exploit this precise knowledge to transfer all the work onto a third system without - in principle - losing any energy in the process.
+When lifting a weight, we \emph{know} its final position and can exploit this precise knowledge to transfer all the work onto a third system without --- in principle --- losing any energy in the process.

 In the quantum regime, such knowledge corresponds to $\rho_\textup{W}^1$ being a pure state.
 When $\rho_\textup{W}^1$ is diagonal in the energy eigenbasis of $\hat{H}_\textup{W}$, then $\rho_\textup{W}^1$ is an energy eigenstate.
-We can thus understand work as an energy transfer about which we have perfect information, while heat, in contrast, is an energy transfer about which we hold essentially no information.
-Clearly, there is also an intermediary regime in which we transfer energy, while having some - but not perfect - information.
+We can thus understand work as an energy transfer about which we have perfect information, while heat, in contrast, is an energy transfer about which we hold essentially no information, other than average energy increase.
+Clearly, there is also an intermediary regime in which we transfer energy, while having some, but imperfect information.

-To illustrate this idea, consider a two-level system battery, where we extract work by transiting from an initial energy eigenstate $\proj{E_\batt^j}$ to another energy eigenstate $\proj{E_\batt^k}$, where $E_\batt^k-E_\batt^j>0$.
-Changing the energy, while having some amount of information corresponds to changing the state of the battery to a mixture $\rho_\textup{W}^{1} = (1-\varepsilon) \proj{E_\batt^k} + \varepsilon \proj{E_\batt^j}$ for some parameter $\varepsilon \in [0,1]$.
-The case of $\varepsilon=0$ corresponds to doing \emph{perfect work}.
-The smaller $\varepsilon$ is, the closer we are to the situation of perfect work.
-One can characterize this intermediary regime by the von Neumann entropy $S(\rho_\textup{W}^{1})$.
-For perfect work, $S(\rho_\textup{W}^{1}) = 0$, while for heat transfer, under a fixed average energy, the two-level battery becomes thermal, since the thermal state maximizes entropy for a fixed energy~\cite{jaynes1957information} .
-Intuitively, we may also think about $\varepsilon$ as the failure probability of extracting work.

-When $\varepsilon > 0$, what is relevant is not $\varepsilon$ as an absolute, but relative to the energy $W_\textup{ext}$ that is extracted.
-We are thus interested in $\Delta S/W_\textup{ext}$ where $\Delta S = S(\rho_\textup{W}^{1}) - S(\rho_\textup{W}^0)$ is the change in entropy of the battery.
-For our investigations the limit $\Delta S/W_\textup{ext} \rightarrow 0$ will be of particular interest, and corresponds to performing \emph{near perfect work}.
-Our analysis applies to arbitrarily small heat engines, even if this machine was run for only one cycle.
-We emphasize that this is not a restriction of the analysis, but rather a strong and appealing feature because it is indeed the relevant case when we consider few qubit devices, and a small number of experimental trials.